CeciliaSG/pp1_cocktail_evening/README.md

 - The website was viewed on a variety of devices such as Laptop and iPhone 10.
-- A large amount of testing was done to ensure that all pages were linking correctly.
+- Testing was done to ensure that all pages were linking correctly.
-- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- Family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Known Bugs

--
--
--

 ## Deployment